-Strategy 5.3.1: Develop a plan to improve alternate modes of transportation on the island including bikeways and sidewalks with an emphasis on installing sidewalks and improving pedestrian safety (see also Strategy 8.1.3).
-(2008; Building Department and Recreation Department)

-Strategy 5.3.2: Inventory unimproved rights-of-way extending to the creeks or marsh for possible use as passive recreational sites not unlike the street ends in the Old Village of Mount Pleasant along the Harbor.

-(2008; Building Department and Recreation Department)

-Strategy 5.3.3: Consider additional improvements to the Recreation Center to offer a wider spectrum of leisure activities for pre-school children to senior adults (see also Strategy 1.1.2).
-(Ongoing; Recreation Department)

-Goal 5.4: Improve the appearance of the island.

-- Strategy 5.4.1: The City should continue to support tree-planting programs along streets and develop a long-term plan which prioritizes streets and identifies the types of trees to be used.
-(Ongoing; General Government and Building Department) - Strategy 5.4.2: Consider additional ways of reducing littering on the island.
-(Ongoing; Police Department and City Council) - Strategy 5.4.3: Consider ways of restricting the construction of structures at the ends of docks working in conjunction with the OCRM and the U.S. Corps of Engineers.
-(Ongoing; Building Department, General Government and City Council) - Strategy 5.4.4: Encourage new or replacement electrical distributing systems to be constructed underground.
-(Ongoing) - Strategy 5.4.5: Seek funding sources to place electrical distributing systems underground.
-(Ongoing)

-Goal 5.5: The City should take initiatives to address drainage and storm water runoff on the island.

-- Strategy 5.5.1: Continue to work closely with County and State agencies to properly maintain existing storm water and drainage systems.
+Formatted: Indent: Left: 0", Hanging: 0.63", Tab stops: 0.63", Left and sidewalks with an emphasis on installing sidewalks and improving pedestrian safety (see also Strategy 8.1.3).
+(2008; Building Department and Recreation Department) Strategy 65.3.2: Inventory unimproved rights-of-way extending to the creeks or marsh for possible use as passive recreational sites not unlike the street ends in the Old Village of Mount Pleasant along the Harbor.
+(2008; Building Department and Recreation Department) Strategy 65.3.3: Consider additional improvements to the Recreation Center to offer a wider spectrum of leisure activities for pre-school children to senior adults (see also Strategy 1.1.2).
+(Ongoing; Recreation Department) Goal 65.4: Improve the appearance of the island.
+Strategy-65.4.1: The City should continue to support tree-planting programs along streets and develop a long-term plan which prioritizes streets and identifies the types of trees to be used.
+(Ongoing; General Government and Building Department) Strategy-65.4.2: Consider additional ways of reducing littering on the island.
+(Ongoing; Police Department and City Council) Strategy-65.4.3: Consider ways of restricting the construction of structures at the ends of docks working in conjunction with the OCRM and the U.S. Corps of Engineers.
+(Ongoing; Building Department, General Government and City Council) Strategy 65.4.4: Encourage new or replacement electrical distributing systems to be constructed underground.
+(Ongoing) Strategy 65.4.5: Seek funding sources to place electrical distributing systems underground.
+(Ongoing) Goal 65.5: The City should take initiatives to address drainage and storm water runoff on the island.
+Strategy 65.5.1: Continue to work closely with County and State agencies to properly maintain existing storm water and drainage systems.
 Clearly delineate the City's areas of responsibility and take appropriate action where feasible.
-(Ongoing; General Government and City Council) - Strategy 5.5.2: Consider funding for a comprehensive drainage study that would isolate the highest priority areas and provide engineering options and costs.
+(Ongoing; General Government and City Council) Strategy 5.5.2: Consider funding for a comprehensive drainage study that would isolate the highest priority as and provide engineering options and costs.
 (Ongoing; General Government, Public Works and City Council)